 All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.

-To be saved, or born again, simply requires praying a simple but sincere prayer in obedience to God.
+To be saved, or born again, requires praying a sincere but straightforward prayer in obedience to God.
 When an individual prays the following prayer (or one that uses similar words) and means it with all of his heart, that individual is saved:

 “Father, I’m sorry for the sins that I have committed.
 Forgive me for all of my sins.
 Save my soul and give me the power to live holy.
 If you save me, I’ll live for you for the rest of my life.”

 Anyone who prays this prayer and means it is saved.
 The words to state can be provided for you, but you must mean them with all of your heart.
 A person must believe that he is saved, not because of what he feels or thinks, but because the Word of God says he is.
 When God forgives an individual, that individual must receive that forgiveness and forgive himself.
-Once an individual has received salvation, he needs the power of the Holy Ghost in order to stay saved.
+Once an individual has received salvation, he needs the Holy Ghost’s power to stay saved.
 The gift of the Holy Ghost is the second act of grace that follows salvation.
 Acts 1:8 states the following:

 But ye shall receive power, after that the Holy Ghost is come upon you.
 Ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.